mkraenz/hide-twitter-retweets/README.md

-TODO rewrite

-# Make the new Twitter suck less
+# Hide Twitter Retweets

-This is a Chrome extension you can install locally to remove the distracting side-bar from Twitter.
-If you want to search, you can change the permissions for the thing (or make your own version).
+A Chrome extension to remove retweets from Twitter.

+## How it works

+It scans the webpage for the word `"Retweeted"` and then hides the DOM element.
+Your own retweets, and Twitter's `Notifications` page will continue to be displayed.

-## To Install
+## Usage

+Use it as a locally installed extension:

-Clone this directory, then go to `chrome://extensions` in your browser, and "Load unpacked".
-Make sure "Developer mode" is enabled.
-This will install the extension and you should not see the right side bar when you navigate to Twitter.
+Clone this repository, then go to `chrome://extensions` in your browser, and "Load unpacked".
+Make sure "Developer mode" at the Top-Right is enabled in Chrome Extensions.
+This will install the extension.
+You should not see the right side bar when you navigate to Twitter.
 Happy browsing!